claesenm/optunity/docs/user/installation.rst

 Installing Optunity for MATLAB
 -------------------------------

-Installing Optunity for MATLAB is trivial.
-It only requires you to add `<optunity>/wrappers/matlab/` and its subdirectories to your MATLAB path.
+To install Optunity for MATLAB, you must add `<optunity>/wrappers/matlab/` and its subdirectories to your MATLAB path.
 You can set the path in `Preferences -> Path` or using the following commands::

     addpath(genpath('/path/to/optunity/'));